 Analysis and comments on form, structure, language and context

-This poem may be more about Larkin, than it is about Mr Bleaney, if it’s about Larkin’s angst that his ‘nature’ has no more value than the mundane features of his life.
+This poem may be more about Larkin’s angst that his ‘nature’ has no more value than the mundane features of his life, than it is about Mr Bleaney.
 For me, it is this that makes it such an interesting poem.
-A psychoanalytical reading of the poem leads us to consider that, whilst Larkin does not know whether Mr Bleaney dreaded his insignificance, which seems implied in the name ‘Bleaney’, he, himself, does fear that the way he lives is the ‘measure’ of his own (unsatisfactory) existence.
+A psychoanalytical reading of the poem leads us to consider that, whilst Larkin does not know whether Mr Bleaney dreaded his insignificance, he does fear that the way that he, himself, lives is the ‘measure’ of his own (unsatisfactory) existence.
 What is my view on such a reading?
 Well, ‘I don’t know’ (!) but it can be argued!

 ‘This was Mr Bleaney’s room.
 He stayed The landlady is speaking to Larkin or, more correctly, to his persona, as she is showing the room that she is letting.
-(The name ‘Bleaney’ also appears in Larkin’s novel ‘Jill’.)
+(The name ‘Bleaney’ suggests insignificance and also appears in Larkin’s novel ‘Jill’.)

 The whole time he was at the Bodies, till To her mind, Mr Bleaney staying so long conclusively demonstrates the room’s desirability, particularly since he wouldn’t have left at all, by choice.
 The landlady’s view differs from Larkins’: being moved by his employers suggests Mr Bleaney lacked self-determination and his choice of lodging has less to do with the room’s qualities than Mr Bleaney’s nature and financial circumstances.

 They moved him.’
 Flowered curtains, thin and frayed, ‘the Bodies’, with a distinct suggestion of death, is a dehumanised appellation and ‘They’, the grammatical agent of the sentence, is both a distant and an impersonal.

 Fall to within five inches of the sill, Larkin’s observations reveal the shabbiness